-In 2017, our board of directors met six times, the audit committee met seven times, the compensation committee met eight times, the nominating and corporate governance committee met once, and the risk oversight committee met twice.
-Each director attended over 75% of all meetings of our board of directors and committees on which he served that were held during 2017.
+In 2018, our board of directors met six times, the audit committee met eight times, the compensation committee met eight times, the nominating and corporate governance committee met three times, and the risk oversight committee met three times.
+Each director attended over 75% of all meetings of our board of directors and committees on which he served that were held during 2018.
 Our directors are encouraged to attend the annual meeting of stockholders, to the extent practicable.
-All of our directors attended our 2017 annual meeting of stockholders.
+All of our directors attended our 2018 annual meeting of stockholders.